-The United Kingdom Gambling Commission (UKGC) has toughened it stance against wrongdoers.
+The United Kingdom Gambling Commission (UKGC) has toughened its stance against wrongdoers.
 From 32Red to Stride Gaming, everyone is on the receiving end of what the regulatory watchdog considers justice.
-In more than one cases, the UKGC is right.
+More often than not, the UKGC is usually right.
 So why is Stride Gaming contesting the latest fine?

 Stride’s Subsidiary Slapped with Hefty Fine

 Stride Gaming has responded to the most recent fine against one of the company’s subsidiaries, Daub Alderney.
 The entity was fined to the tune of $9.2 million, which is one of the most substantial fines to this date the UKGC has issued.